torusresearch/openlogin-expo-sdk/README.md

 npm install openlogin-expo-sdk
 ```

-To allow the SDK to work with exported Expo Android apps, you need to place a designed scheme into `app.json`, like below:
+To allow the SDK to work with exported Expo Android apps, you need to place a designated scheme into `app.json`, like below:

 ```js
     "scheme": "openloginexposdkexampleexpo",